einoo/TokuLab/README.md

 + "Resize page to drawing or selection"
 + Save, or save as, or save as a copy

+The introduction part with the slide show is finished.

 ## News ##

 The frame had been added